 All members of the educational community participate in the individual and social construction of children and teenagers.
-They help to develop respect and tolerance.
+They help develop respect and tolerance.
 This education integrates a reflection on the emotional, cultural and ethical dimensions of sexuality.

-RSE is not a new discipline: it is developed through all teaching, in particular Biology (SVT), citizenship (EMC), History and Geography, French, English and pastoral care.
-It aims:
+RSE is not taught in isolation but rooted in the PSHE programme (pastoral care) in conjunction with other teachings, in particular Biology (SVT), citizenship (EMC), History and Geography, French, English and pastoral care.
+Its aims are:

-- the appropriation of knowledge, - a better perception of the risks: teenage pregnancies, sexually transmitted infections, including HIV, pornography, but also the share of personal images on the Internet, - the development of attitudes such as self-esteem, respect for others, solidarity, autonomy and responsibility, - Understanding of consent.
+- the appropriation of knowledge, - a better perception of certain risks: teenage pregnancies, sexually transmitted infections, including HIV, pornography, but also the sharing of personal images on the Internet, - the development of qualities such as self-esteem, respect for others, solidarity, autonomy and responsibility, - understanding consent.